reshamas/fastai_deeplearn_part1/tools/paperspace.md

 # Paperspace for fast.ai
-These notes correspond to first 12 minutes of lesson 1 video
+These notes correspond to first 12 minutes of lesson 1 video.
+**Note:** These notes are more up-to-date and comprehensive than the video.

 ## About
 * Paperspace is a **GPU** accelerated cloud platform